-A Green Soup for a Fruitless Mind
+A Vegetable Soup for a Fruitless Mind

 I had many ideas for my first post but, in true academic style, I overthought each one: was this one too boring, that one too complicated, or the other too pretentious as an introduction to me, my life, and what I like to eat?